-- Note 2: There is a small fall in counterparty default risk of £0.9m due a combination of offsetting impacts.
-There has been a small rise in counterparty default risk for Scildon due to a rise in overall holdings, which is offset by small falls in Waard and Movestic and the cash investment in Chesnara Plc. - Note 3: The increase in life risks of £1.4m is mainly driven by the reinsurance of Canada Life into CA plc, the Conservatrix acquisition into Waard, updated expenses, offset by a reduction in lapse risk due to the introduction of a mass lapse reinsurance on the non-WP business in CA. - Note 4: Health underwriting risk has fallen mainly driven by the decrease in lapse SCR following the CA mass lapse reinsurance. - Note 5: The amount of diversification between the risk modules has increased as a direct consequence of the increase in the amount of risk capital held, in particular the rise in market risks. - Note 6: Operational risk capital has increased due to the inclusion of acquisitions. - Note 7: The loss-absorbing capacity of deferred taxes has fallen resulting in an increase in the SCR.
-This is driven by the completion of the Part VII in CA plc, partially offset by tax accrued on IFRS 17 profits. - Note 8: There is no material change in the capital requirement in other. - Note 9: The decrease in the notional SCR for the remaining part is attributable to all of the points listed above. - Note 10: The increase in the notional SCR for ring fenced funds is attributable to a rise in market risk, in particular the rise in equity risk capital and an increase in spread risk due to a £3.0m capital injection in SPP and the reduction in loss-absorbing capacity of deferred taxes referenced above. - Note 11: The increase in the MCR is attributable to the points listed above for the SCR.
+- Note 1: The fall in market risk is driven by a £15.9m fall in currency risk primarily due to the FX hedge, a £12.0m fall in concentration risk due to c.€150m disinvestment German and Netherland government bonds into cash and a £1.4m fall in spreads risk due to yield rises reducing the value of corporate bonds.
+This is partially offset by a £8.6m increase in equity risk (due to rising equity markets and the impact of an increased symmetric adjustment). - Note 2: There is a small increase in counterparty default risk £1.7m due a combination of offsetting impacts.
+There has been a rise in counterparty default risk for CA due mainly driven by the acquisition of the Canada Life UK unit linked bonds and legacy pension business policies, which is partially offset by Waard having a lower cash position and higher market values of mortgages collateral reducing counterparty default risk. - Note 3: The decrease in life risks is mainly driven by a decrease in expense risk of £4.9m due to assumption changes, a decrease in lapse risk of £2.6m (driven by mass lapse reinsurance on the ex-CASLP and protection business reinsured from Canada Life for CA) and a fall in longevity risk of £1.6m due to higher interest rates. - Note 4: Health underwriting risk has fallen mainly driven by the decrease in Movestic's non-life business risk, reducing the 'non-life similar to life' SCR. - Note 5: The amount of diversification between the risk modules has increased due to changes in the risk profile, in particular a large proportion of the reduction in concentration risk is diversified. - Note 6: Operational risk capital has increased due to the inclusion of acquisition of the Canada Life UK unit linked bonds and legacy pension business policies for CA, partially offset by lower Scildon operational risk as a result of lower premium income. - Note 7: The loss-absorbing capacity of deferred taxes has risen resulting in a decrease in the SCR.
+This is driven by modelling and methodology changes for CA and Waard and Scildon's expense assumption changes increasing deferred tax liabilities. - Note 8: There is no material change in the capital requirement for other financial sectors. - Note 9: The decrease in the notional SCR for the remaining part is attributable to all of the points listed above. - Note 10: The decrease in the notional SCR for ring fenced funds is attributable to a fall in market risk, in particular the fall in equity risk capital and fall in spread risk due to a reduction in the value of corporate bonds due to rising yields, partially offset by a reduction in loss-absorbing capacity of deferred taxes referenced above. - Note 11: The increase in the MCR is attributable to the points listed above for the SCR.

-Although the group SCR allows for some diversification across the group within certain risk sub-modules, overall the group synergy is negative.
+Although the group SCR allows for some diversification across the group within certain risk submodules, overall the group synergy is negative.
 This is because additional currency risk is held at the group level in respect of Movestic, Waard and Scildon's holdings in EUR- and SEK-denominated assets and liabilities, which are not within scope of their local currency risk capital.
-This additional currency risk increases the SCR by £35.1m.
+This additional currency risk increases the SCR by £16.2m.